Michael Reagan: Same-sex marriage

 In April 2013, in a syndicated column, Reagan accused American churches of not fighting hard enough to block same-sex marriage.
 He wrote that, in regard to arguments supporting gay marriage, similar arguments could be used to support polygamy, bestiality, and murder.
 As he wrote: "There is also a very slippery slope leading to other alternative relationships and the unconstitutionality of any law based on morality.
 Think about polygamy, bestiality, and perhaps even murder."

 Call for the execution of Mark Dice

 In June 2008, Mark Dice launched a campaign urging people to send letters and DVDs to US troops stationed in Iraq which support the theory that the September 11 attacks were an "inside job".
 "Operation Inform the Soldiers", as Dice has called it, prompted Reagan to comment that Dice should be executed for treason.
 Fairness and Accuracy in Reporting, a liberal/progressive media criticism organization, asked Radio America at the time to explain whether it permits "its hosts to call for murder on the air".

 Support for profiling

 He spoke out in support of profiling in October 2014.
 In a piece called Profile or Die, he wrote that it would be left to citizens to defend themselves if there were an attack against them by terrorists such as the Islamic State.

+Donald Trump

+In 2016, Reagan said he would not vote for Trump and endorsed Ted Cruz in the primary.
+Later he said via X (formerly Twitter) that he voted Trump in 2020 and 2024 election.
+In 2025, he defended the Trump tariffs.